AniketSarrin/DynamicGPU/Dynamic-GPU-CPU-Allocation-framework-main/README.md

 ## Problem Statement

-The primary challenge addressed by KubeAI is the reduction of idle time for GPUs in Kubernetes environments.
+The primary challenge addressed by this project is the reduction of idle time for GPUs in Kubernetes environments.
 When GPUs are assigned to Kubernetes tasks, they often remain idle after task completion, leading to inefficient resource utilization.
-KubeAI aims to create a framework or service that optimizes GPU usage by dynamically managing and reallocating these resources.
+We aim to create a framework or service that optimizes GPU usage by dynamically managing and reallocating these resources.

 ## Overview